Worksport Ltd (WKSP) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price predicted for Worksport Ltd (WKSP) by analysts is $5.00, which is $3.24 above the current market price.
-The public float for WKSP is 14.61M, and at present, short sellers hold a 2.68% of that float.
-On November 23, 2023, the average trading volume of WKSP was 89.00K shares.
+The average price suggested by analysts for WKSP is $5.00, which is $3.24 above the current market price.
+The public float for WKSP is 14.61M, and currently, shorts hold a 2.68% of that float.
+The average trading volume for WKSP on November 24, 2023 was 89.00K shares.

 WKSP’s Market Performance